Calibrated Engineering Portal

-The Engineering Database (EDB) Portal, which is a web application for searching, visualizing, and retrieving engineering data, is illustrated in Fig. 1.
+The JWST Calibrated Engineering Portal, which is a web application for searching, visualizing, and retrieving engineering data, is illustrated in Fig. 1.

-There are two ways to access the EDB Portal user interface:
+There are two ways to access the Calibrated Engineering Portal user interface:

-- Navigate directly to the Engineering Database Portal
+- Navigate directly to the Calibrated Engineering Portal

 - Execute a search for JWST data from the MAST Discovery Portal: